hazxel/GSOC_OPT_DEMO/README.md

 # GSOC_OPT_DEMO
-this is a simple demo for the Embedded Optimization module of MBDyn Project of GSOC
+This is a simple demo for the Embedded Optimization module of MBDyn Project of GSOC.
+Variable can be a vector, and it support more than one restraints.
 #### In this demo:

 - loss function: